Flamboyant (Pet Shop Boys song): Release

+Artwork

+The single cover art contains the song title and the duo's name in katakana: "Flamboyant Pet Shop Boys" (フランボヤント ペット・ショップ・ボーイズ, Furanboyanto Petto Shoppu Bōizu).
+The photos on the different versions were modified stills from the music video.
+Some featured Tennant and others showed Chris Lowe with long hair (pictured), which he sported for a short time.

 Music video

 The music video for "Flamboyant" was directed by Nico Beyer.
 Heavily based on aspects of Japanese popular culture, it tells the story of a Japanese office worker who aspires to appear on the television variety show Kasou Taishou, where guests perform silly stunts.
 He envisions a billiards-based routine, where he and others portray living balls on an enormous pool table.
 In the beginning of the video, scenes are of his unsupportive environment; his wife is annoyed at him, his manager scolds him for reading a billiards magazine at work, and his coworkers tease him at lunch.
 At the end of the video, however, he and his team perform their routine successfully on the show and win top ranking.
 The story footage is intercut with fake Japanese-style television commercials where the Pet Shop Boys offer various products such as an automatic ironing machine and a car called Boxy (Nissan Micra).

-The video was finally released on DVD on the documentary A Life in Pop, although the disc does not mention the video's inclusion.
-Some territories, like Canada, do not feature the video.
+The video was released on DVD on the documentary Pet Shop Boys: A Life in Pop (2006), although the disc does not mention the video's inclusion.
+DVDs in some territories, like Canada, did not feature the video.

+Critical reception

+Anthony Smith of Drowned in Sound rated "Flamboyant" a 6 out of 10.
+Reflecting on the duo "at their zenith", he wrote: "Listening to 'Flamboyant', though, makes it all it seem such a long time ago … this is one single that's in distinct need of some silly hat treatment.
+A sombre, elegiac affair, its maudlin melody and glum resignation - damn, its sheer restraint - reeks of middle age".

+Conversely, Simon Sadler of Emap TV told Music Week, "This is the best thing that they've done in eight or nine years.
+It's a real return to their old-fashioned, camp-pop form with an extremely funny video.
+It's one of those big, up-tempo things that they do so well".